-In our example “¿Dónde hay una farmacia?”, you are asking for any pharmacy in the neighborhood; therefore, you need an indefinite article (un or una). — If you need a reminder on the articles, feel free to check out my lesson about that topic.
+In our example “¿Dónde hay una farmacia?”, you are asking for any pharmacy in the neighborhood; therefore, you need an indefinite article (un or una). — If you need a reminder on the Spanish articles, check out my lesson about that topic.

 2. Lifesavers if you don’t understand

 Finally, someone will help you with the directions, and the first thing I suggest you to learn is:

 - ¿Puede hablar más despacio?
 (Could you speak more slowly?)

 - ¿Puede repetir, por favor?
 (Could you repeat that, please?)

 This will help you in case they have spoken so fast that you didn’t understand the directions.

 By the way, since you are talking to an unknown person, that is why we are using the third person that relates to usted puede (could you / formal) rather than tú puedes (could you / informal).
 Remember: addressing someone with Usted is a symbol of politeness.